See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 So that we can ensure you're comfortable travelling with us, please let us know about any special requirements or needs at the time of booking.
 If you have any more questions, simply email tours@rabbies.com .

 Europe's historic city centres are full of narrow streets and winding roads.
-So, to speed up your departure and avoid contributing to congestion issues, we only start our trips from the airport hotel specified in your departure information.
+So, to speed up your departure and avoid contributing to congestion issues, we start our trip from hotels located conveniently on the edge of cities.
+We choose hotels with good public transport connections to the city centre, so you can enjoy your evening explorations.

 Arrive at the hotel lobby 15 minutes before your departure time.
 Unfortunately, we’re unable to wait for you if you’re late due to vehicle restrictions.
 But depending on your situation, we may be able to help you catch up with your tour.